Fannon/search-bookmarks-history-and-tabs/README.md

 ## User Documentation

+- **Search Strategies**: Switch between precise and fuzzy approach by clicking on the FUZZY or PRECISE button in the search bar (top right).
-- This extension can (and should!) be triggered via keyboard shortcut.
+- **Keyboard Shortcut**: Trigger the extension via keyboard.
   - The default is `CTRL` + `Shift` + `.`, but you can customize this.
-- By default, the extension will open the selected result in a new active tab, or switch to an existing tab with the target url.
+- **Open selected results**: By default, the extension will open the selected result in a new active tab, or switch to an existing tab with the target url.
   - Hold `Shift` or `Alt` to open the result in the current tab
   - Hold `Ctrl` to open the result without closing the popup.
-- In case you want to be more selective -> use a search mode:
+- **Search Modes**: In case you want to be more selective -> use a search mode:
   - Start your query with `#`: only **bookmarks with the tag** will be returned (excact "starts with" search)
   - Start your query with `~`: only **bookmarks within the folder** will be returned (excact "starts with" search)
   - Start your query with `t `: only **tabs** will be searched.
   - Start your query with `b `: only **bookmarks** will be searched.
   - Start your query with `h `: only **history** will be searched.
   - Start your query with `s `: only **search engines** will be proposed.
+- **Special Browser Pages**: You can add special browser pages to your bookmarks, like `chrome://downloads`.
-- Add custom bonus scores by putting ` +<whole number>` to your bookmark title (before tags)
+- **Custom Scores**: Add custom bonus scores by putting ` +<whole number>` to your bookmark title (before tags)
   - Examples: `Bookmark Title +20` or `Another Bookmark +10 #tag1 #tag2`
 - This extension works best if you avoid:
   - using `#` in bookmark titles that do not indicate a tag.
   - using `~` in bookmark folder names.
-- Tip: You can also add special browser pages to your bookmarks, like `chrome://downloads`.

 ## User Configuration